jeffo-flow/scaling-calculator/README.md

-# scaling-calculator
+# Scaling Calculator

-The scaling calculator consists of three main components, a random math expression generating service, an expression evaluator service, and an answer dispatcher.
-The answer dispatcher requests random math questions from the expression service and then evaluates the answer using the evaluator service.
+The scaling calculator consists of three main components ExpressionService, AnswerService, and the AnswerDispatcher.

-  The answer dispatcher builds clusters of single evaluators, where each evaluator may many expression generators.
-The answer dispatcher uses a simple dispatch loop that once per interval (currently 10ms) has each evaluator send concurrent requests to the each of it's random expression generators.
-The result is a scalable question and answer system.

-## AnswerDispatcher
+ExpressionService generates random simple math integer based equations such as 123+10= and 45*67=.
+AnswerService evaluates simple math expressions and calculates the correct answer.
+AnswerDispatcher builds clusters of AnswerService and ExpressionService workers to produce the massive scaling calculator.

 ## ExpressionService
-The expression service handles a get http request '/' and responds with a random expression of the form (left-int)(operator)(right-int)=
+The expression service handles a http get request and responds with a random integer expression of the form (left-int)(operator)(right-int)=
 There operators are randomly selected from ['+','-','%','*','/']

 Examples: